Travelling After Retirement

 The more we discussed it, the more it made sense to use our retirement time wisely, to see things we only dreamed of, to visit places we only knew existed on the TV and to feel young again.

-We started out by creating a list of all the places we wanted to visit, from Thailand to South America, hidden gems in Europe and even places in the UK we had never been.
-We started to split up these trips and focus on four or five different aspects which we would love to see during our time and then figured out a timescale of how long we’d need.
+We can start out by creating a list of all the places we want to visit, from Thailand to South America, hidden gems in Europe, and even places in the UK we had never been.
+We will then plan to split up these trips and focus on four or five different aspects that we would love to see during our time and then figure out a timescale of how long we’d need.

-We tried hard not to worry about money too much, we wanted the experience to be the best it could be and knew that if we didn’t do it properly we’d probably come home wishing we did things differently.
-Obviously, we had budgets but the experience was the overruling factor.
+We will also try hard not to worry about money too much, we want the experience to be the best it could be and know that if we didn’t do it properly we’d probably come home wishing we did things differently.
+We will have budgets but the experience will be the overruling factor.

-We knew we weren’t going to pick up sticks and leave for a year travelling doing everything in one go, so we used our time to really research our destination, discovered the best routes, best flight times, and where to stay.
-We became so excited and after our first mini trip around a few spots in Europe, we became addicted.
+We know we won’t be going to pick up sticks and leave for a year traveling and doing everything in one go, so we used our time to really research our destination, discover the best routes, best flight times, and where to stay.
+We will probably become so excited and after our first mini trip around a few spots in Europe, we might become addicted.

-We now have a list as long as our arm and up next we’re preparing for the biggest trip we’ve planned so far; Thailand, Cambodia, Vietnam, and Malaysia.
+We now have a list as long as our arm and up next we’re preparing for the biggest trip; Thailand, Cambodia, Vietnam, and Malaysia.
 Being our age, there are certain things you have to take into consideration, the biggest being healthcare.
 It’s vital you take out comprehensive insurance which will cover you in all instances.
 In this regard, knowing that you can rely on providers similar to colonial insurance, can be comforting.

 Without family commitments, work commitment and time to do what we like with, travelling once retired is the best decision you can make.
 Many of us grow up regretting we did more with our lives, and for us, travelling was something we never got round to.
 Seize the opportunity to travel when you retire and I assure you life will become the best adventure.